theolivenbaum/resin/README.md

 	  "Id": 1
 	}

-It can be serialized into a [Resin.Document](https://github.com/kreeben/resin/blob/master/Resin/Document.cs):
+It can be deserialized into a [Resin.Document](https://github.com/kreeben/resin/blob/master/Resin/Document.cs):

 	namespace Resin
 	{